 Once we have quantified the model, we can build an interactive simulation to experiment with different strategies.
-It’s actually quite easy to do this – we could build such a model using a spreadsheet or using specialized simulation software.
-We’ll take a look at how to do that in the next chapter.
+It is actually quite easy to do this – we could build such a model using a spreadsheet or using specialized simulation software.
+We will take a look at how to do that in the next chapter.

-For now, I’ve provided you with such a simulation cockpit so that you can experiment yourself.
+For now, I have provided you with such a simulation cockpit so that you can experiment yourself.